 Putin has purposefully shattered the possibility for diplomatic solutions, as well as the Paris-based cooperative European security system, by Moscow's invasion of Ukraine.
 The NATO-Russia Founding Act, the European Security Charter, and the Minsk Agreement are all out-of-date documents.
-Putin's new narrative of a non-existent Ukrainian nation and its historic desire to return to Russia the territory of a former empire now appears to trump security considerations as a justification for using force for domestic consumption.
+Putin's new narrative of a non-existent Ukrainian nation and its historic desire to return to Russia the territory of a force rempire now appears to trump security considerations as a justification for using force for domestic consumption.

 The Russian president, on the other hand, has clearly miscalculated Ukraine's will to resist and the West's commitment.
 He will now accomplish what he hoped to avoid: a more united Ukrainian country, a more united and stronger NATO and EU, and unparalleled military power on NATO's eastern frontier.
-He will also suffer substantial economic, financial, and political isolation, all of which will have long-term consequences.
-If Russian soldiers become mired in ugly and time-consuming street combat in Ukraine's cities, their losses will grow, and Putin's internal reputation will suffer, with unforeseeable consequences.
+He will also suffer sufficiential economic, financial, and political isolation, all of which will have long-term consequences.
+If Russian soldiers become mired in ugly and time-consuming street combat in Ukraine's cles, their losses will grow, and Putin's internal reputation will suffer, with unforeseeable consequences.

-There appears to be little possibility for fresh accords at the outset of a new era.
+There appears to be life possibility for fresh accords at the outset of a new era.
 The outlines of a future inclusive European security system, its principles, borders, and areas of influence will not materialize as long as Ukraine's destiny remains uncertain.
 A fresh military conflict between Russia and the West along a hardened contact line, on the other hand, would be fraught with military mishaps, miscalculations, and escalation.
-As a result, stabilizing measures such as direct communication between military headquarters, strong incident avoidance procedures, as well as de-escalation, transparency, and military movement limits, would be required even more rapidly to avoid the worst.
-Once the fog of war has lifted, fresh negotiations and security arrangements will be required.
+As a result, stabilizing measures such as direct communication between military headquarters, strong incident avoidance procedures, as well as de-escalation, transparency, and military for over the fog of war has lifted, fresh negotiations and security arrangements will be required.